megarcia/HTCondor_examples/README.md

 The next-easiest option might be to name those output files as desired in *clean_GHCND.sub* itself.
 You can edit the file names that are delivered as job log, error, and output on their respective lines so that the names are more specific to the job, e.g. *output = clean_GHCND_2015.out*.
 You might want to rename the submit file to *clean_GHCND_2015.sub* given how specific it is inside.
 Then you can copy it to *clean_GHCND_2016.sub*, edit the date everywhere it appears in that new submit file, and run your 2016 dataset as its own job.
 Now repeat that copy/edit/submit process 28 more times for the remainder of your 30-year dataset.

 Instead of all that extra work, the HTCondor system with DAGMan capabilities lets us use variables in submit files.
-If the only thing that really changes from one job to the next is the year, we might make that our submit file variable with a value that is assigned elsewhere.
+If the only thing that really changes from one job to the next is the year, and each year of input data is contained in its own *.csv* file, we might make that our submit file variable with a value that is assigned elsewhere.
 In this case, edit *clean_GHCND.sub* so that *output = clean_GHCND_$(year).out* and the log and error lines are changed likewise.
-Also edit it so that the *arguments* and *transfer_input_files* lines also use that variable.
+Edit the *arguments* and *transfer_input_files* lines to use that variable as well.
 Your *clean_GHCND.sub* file should end up looking like this:

 ```
 # UW-Madison HTCondor submit file